-Here’s a recipe for an authentic, homestyle, just-like-your-grandma’s (if your grandma happens to be South Asian) Aloo Keema.
+Here’s a recipe for an authentic, homestyle, just-like-your-grandma’s (if your grandma happens to be Pakistani) Aloo Keema.
 This is a traditional, one-pot recipe that’s simple, easy-to make, and gives the most flavorful results!

 Aloo Keema is a popular Pakistani & North Indian dish consisting of curried, minced meat (keema) and potatoes (aloo).
 This classic combo is deeply flavorful, comforting, and one of my personal favorites!
 That said, you can easily swap the potatoes for peas or bell peppers.
 Similarly, feel free to skip the beef and use any other ground meat.

 It’s taken me a long time to share this recipe.
 If you’ve been following Tea For Turmeric, you know I always test, dissect, and improve each recipe several times before I declare it “good enough” to go on this here blog.
 We’re talking blood, sweat, and tears y’all (this is a country-style recipe, go with it guys).